dbt1/neutrino-settings-generator/OPERATIONS.md

 2. Artefacts are uploaded via `actions/upload-artifact`.
 3. Optional publish: extend workflow with a deployment step pushing artefacts into `neutrino-settings`.
 Use the stored secret and document the destination path (`releases/YYYY-MM-DD/`).
 4. Checksum file (`sha256sum`) is generated per release folder.
+5. Friendly package names and curated subsets are controlled via `metadata/packages.yml`; metadata for every bundle is exported to `packages_manifest.json` for downstream automation.

 ### Monitoring & Alerts